top of page

 Many episodes of low back pain improve with continued movement.
 When symptoms persist, structured exercise therapy becomes an important component of care, supporting function, confidence, and long-term resilience.

-What to expect from working with Vitruvian
+What to Expect from Working with Vitruvian

-Early clarity and direction
+Early Clarity and Direction

 • Understanding symptoms in functional terms